Translate

 The Archivist nodded.
 “Dreams are patient.
 They wait for you to remember.”

-With trembling hands, Mara reached for the jar.
-As her fingers brushed the glass, the world within it burst into life, spilling out like a forgotten symphony.
+Mara reached for the jar.
+As her fingers brushed the glass, the world within it burst into life, spilling out a forgotten symphony.
 The kingdom of floating islands shimmered before her eyes, the ship unfurled its sails, and the star-speaking creature smiled as if greeting an old friend.

 In that moment, Mara felt something she hadn’t felt in years: wonder.